 Skip to Content

-A Critical Reminder: Colon Cancer Is Rising in Younger Adults
+A Critical Reminder: Colon Cancer is Rising in Younger Adults

 The column highlights the rising rates of colorectal cancer in younger adults and the updated recommendation to begin screening at age 45.